Plot Summary

 Dual Narration and Perspective

-The story is told in alternating first-person chapters from Lira and Elian's perspectives, allowing readers to experience both the siren and human worlds intimately.
-This structure highlights the parallels and contrasts between the protagonists, deepening the emotional stakes and exploring themes of identity, empathy, and transformation.
+The story is told through alternating chapters from Lira and Elian's perspectives, allowing readers to experience both the siren and human worlds intimately.
+This dual narration creates dramatic irony, as each character's secrets and motivations are revealed to the reader before they are known to each other.
+The shifting perspectives deepen the emotional stakes, highlighting the parallels and contrasts between the protagonists.
+The device also allows for a nuanced exploration of identity, loyalty, and the possibility of change.

 Transformation and Identity